-- conduct and complete our ongoing and planned clinical trials; - seek to discover, research and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future commercialization efforts.
+- conduct and complete our ongoing and planned clinical trials; - seek to discover, research and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - maintain, expand and protect our intellectual property portfolio; and - hire additional clinical, manufacturing and scientific personnel.

-To become and remain profitable, we must succeed in developing and eventually commercializing drugs that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, obtaining regulatory approval and manufacturing, marketing and selling any products for which we may obtain regulatory approval, as well as discovering and developing additional product candidates.
+To become and remain profitable, we must succeed in developing drugs that can generate significant revenue once commercialized.
+This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, manufacturing, obtaining regulatory approval and potentially entering into agreements for the commercialization of any products for which we may obtain regulatory approval, as well as discovering and developing additional product candidates.
 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate sufficient revenue to achieve profitability.